LADMIM: Logical Anomaly Detection with Masked Image Modeling in Discrete Latent Space: Experiments

+In Table \ref{tab:sota_results}, we also report the detection performance compared with current SoTA logical anomaly detection approaches \cite{CSAD, PSAD, PUAD, EfficientAD, logsad, salad}.
+For a single-class setting, SoTA methods exhibit significantly better performance than our approach.
+However, they rely on supervision for fine-tuning the segmentation model or on hand-crafted prompt engineering.
+Therefore, we primarily focus on comparisons with PUAD \cite{PUAD} and EfficientAD \cite{EfficientAD}.
+In these comparisons, our proposed framework achieves comparable performance to PUAD in the multi-class setting\footnote{The multi-class setting refers to problem sets where one model learns to handle all categories at once.}, with only a 1.2\% difference in image-level AUROC.
+Since changing the problem from single-class to multi-class makes the task more difficult and requires the model to be more expressive, methods that rely on information bottlenecks tend to experience a drop in detection performance.
+The performance of EfficientAD and PUAD significantly drops by $\approx$5\%.

+Because our proposed method does not rely on an information bottleneck, it can be scaled to various model sizes.
+This suggests that the MIM-based approach has the potential to serve as a foundational model for general-purpose anomaly detection.
+LADMIM and EfficientAD have different feature dimensions.
+For a fair comparison, in Fig. \ref{fig:dimension_change}, we also show how detection performance changes as the feature dimension of the model increases in a multi-class setting.
+As the feature dimension increases, our proposed method shows improved detection performance for logical anomalies, while EfficientAD does not exhibit the same trend.

+Table \ref{tab:results_ad} presents the detection performance on the MVTecAD dataset.
+Our proposed method achieves the best performance compared to conventional MIM-based approaches.
+While there is a performance gap between our proposed LADMIM and current SoTA methods, it is important to note that our objective is to detect both logical and structural anomalies, rather than focusing solely on structural anomalies.

-The proposed method uses HVQ-Trans to detect structural anomalies and LAViT to detect logical anomalies.
-Still, it is unclear what specific types of anomalies each is best suited for detecting.
-Additionally, in the proposed method, the prediction target of MIM was set as the probability distribution of discrete latent variables.
-Still, it is also possible to set simpler pixel-level image features as the prediction target.
-Furthermore, the types of anomalies that can be detected are greatly influenced by what visual features the discrete latent variables represent.
-Therefore, in this study, we conducted experiments to answer the following questions: \begin{itemize} \item Is it necessary to use both HVQ-Trans and LAViT? \item How does the prediction target of MIM affect detection performance? \item What features do the discrete latent variables represent? \end{itemize}
+The proposed method uses HVQ-Trans to detect structural anomalies and ViT to detect logical anomalies.
+However, it remains unclear which specific types of anomalies each model is best suited to detect.
+Additionally, in the proposed method, the prediction target of MIM is set as the probability distribution of discrete latent variables, but it is also possible to set simpler pixel-level image features as the prediction target.
+Furthermore, the types of anomalies that can be detected are greatly influenced by the visual features represented by the discrete latent variables.
+Therefore, in this study, we conducted experiments to answer the following questions: \begin{itemize}[itemsep=0.3em, parsep=0em] \item Is it necessary to use both HVQ-Trans and ViT? \item How does the prediction target of MIM affect detection performance? \item What features do the discrete latent variables represent? \end{itemize}